jameswalmsley/bitthunder/README.md

 In order to initiate the merging process, you must make a merge request.
 This is easily done on GitHUB using the pull request feature.
 For those working with me on GitLab, simply make a merge request.

-Branches are made with a --no-ff merge
+Merges are made with a --no-ff merge so that all commits pertaining to a feature can be easily identified.

 It MUST be possible to build the kernel using a sensible configuration from any merge-point on the master branch.